6 min reading

 What Does Make TEKTELIC Radio Waves Reliable?

-The TEKTELIC team has been developing wireless radios and 1G-4G base stations for 25+ years (15 years at Nortel, ALU, Ericsson amongst other companies, and 12 years at TEKTELIC) for global tier 1 integrators and operators, and we have never produced a single 1G to 4G radio, small cell, or base station without cavity RF filters or duplexers that provide sufficient Rx selectivity and out-of-band rejection.
+The TEKTELIC team has been developing wireless radios and 1G-4G base stations for 25+ years (15 years at Nortel, ALU, and Ericsson amongst other companies, and 12 years at TEKTELIC) for global tier 1 integrators and operators, and we have never produced a single 1G to 4G radio, small cell, or base station without cavity RF filters or duplexers that provide sufficient Rx selectivity and out-of-band rejection.

 Performing the radio RF impairments and system budgets derives the required level of Rx selectivity and out-of-band rejection and distribute them within the radio baseband, RF section, and front end.
 The actual implementation is done with the help of digital filters, onboard ceramic and SAW/BAW filters, and RF cavity filters and duplexers.

 It is true that these implementations add cost, some complexity, incremental weight, and volume to LoRaWAN® Gateways.
 However, they ensure the best possible LoRaWAN® performance in any deployment condition close to a wireless transmitter.
 This results in significantly improved LoRaWAN® coverage, reliability, dependability, and transmission range in the presence of strong out-of-band interfering signals.
-In addition, the same LoRaWAN® operators can expect improved Rx linearity and lower Rx noise figure, ensuring more dependable and reliable LoRaWAN® networks performance, increased network capacity, fewer device re-transmissions, and increased battery life due to low power consumption.
+In addition, the same LoRaWAN® operators can expect improved Rx linearity and lower Rx noise figure, ensuring more dependable and reliable LoRaWAN® networks performance, increased network capacity, and fewer device re-transmissions, and increased battery life due to low power consumption.
 There is no real performance drawback – only a small cost, weight and size increase at the gateway level, resulting in a substantially lower overall network cost (fewer gateways required to cover the same area) and much lower yearly operating costs (fewer issues and much lower overall maintenance).

 Figure 1 is a picture of TEKTELIC Outdoor LoRaWAN® KONA Mega IoT Gateway with integrated custom-designed and built-in high-performance RF cavity duplexers.
 These duplexers combined with I/Q digital filters and on-board RF ceramic filters make the TEKTELIC KONA Mega Gateway perform exceptionally well in presence of strong interfering signals or any other real RF environment impacts.
 As one can see from the picture, these duplexers occupy ~60% of the gateway volume, almost half of the gateway weight, and are the most expensive items within the gateway, but they are worth every penny for customers that are deploying High Capacity, High Availability and Dependability Carrier Grade LoRaWAN® networks that are expected to last for 10 – 15 years without a single visit to a site.